mmeka/npm/README.md

 # Installation of modules
-npm install (-g) (--o) (--save|--save-dev) <module_name>(@<version_number>)     # save will add the dev dependency to the package.json file npm i -g browserify gulp gulp-sass (more than one module can be installed at a time)
+npm install (-g) (--o) (--save|--save-dev) <module_name>(@<version_number>)     # save will add the dev dependency to the package.json file npm i -g browserify nodemon (more than one module can be installed at a time)

+NOTE: Globally installed modues are found at the location using command "npm root -g".

+# Listing modules
+npm list (--depth 0)

 # Removing modules
 npm uninstall <module_name> (--save-dev) (removes from node_modules as well as from package.json)